(Growing varieties of Lettuce in your own garden)

 Use a fertilizer solution at half-strength, once a week for three weeks.

-Fish emulsion or other organic fertilizer is good for growing lettuce indoors.
+Fish emulsion or other organic fertilizer (see also: Jobe’s Organics All Purpose Fertilizer -amazon) is good for growing lettuce indoors.

 Avoid getting any fertilizer on the leaves.